Python Syntax Soup: x in y

 x not in list

-note that ② is not necessary.
-It can simply be done with
+x not in list is not necessary.
+It can be done with

-not in is actually a operator.
-Having English words acting as operator and not function is bad enough, but now that operator is 2 words, separated by space!
-So, syntactically, it becomes not distinguishable from statements, or the tens of idiosyncratic syntax of C such as its “for”, “while”.
+not in is a operator.
+Using English words as operator is not so good. but now that operator is 2 words, separated by space!
+So, syntactically, it becomes not distinguishable from statements.

-‹k› in ‹d› is itself idiotic.
+k in d is itself is not necessary.
 Python has a

-has_key() method for dictionary, which is in sync with the 20 other methods on dict.
+has_key() method for dictionary, which is in sync with the 20 other dictionary methods.